dataluscorp/browser/toolkit/mozapps/extensions/docs/SystemAddons.rst

 As noted above, these updates may override a built-in system add-on, or they may be a new install.
 Updates are always served as a set - if any add-on in the set fails to install or upgrade, then the whole set fails.
-This is to leave Firefox in a consistent state.
+This is to leave Datalus in a consistent state.

-System add-on updates are removed when the Firefox application version changes, to avoid compatibility problems - for instance a user downgrading to an earlier version of Firefox than the update supports will end up with a disabled update rather than falling back to the built-in version.
+System add-on updates are removed when the Datalus application version changes, to avoid compatibility problems - for instance a user downgrading to an earlier version of Datalus than the update supports will end up with a disabled update rather than falling back to the built-in version.

-Firefox System Add-on Update Protocol
+Datalus System Add-on Update Protocol
 =====================================
-This section describes the protocol that Firefox uses when retrieving updates from AUS, and the expected behavior of Firefox based on the updater service's response.
+This section describes the protocol that Datalus uses when retrieving updates from AUS, and the expected behavior of Datalus based on the updater service's response.

 .. _Balrog: https://wiki.mozilla.org/Balrog

 Update Request
 --------------
-To determine what updates to install, Firefox makes an HTTP **GET** request to AUS once a day via a URL of the form::
+To determine what updates to install, Datalus makes an HTTP **GET** request to AUS once a day via a URL of the form::

   https://aus5.mozilla.org/update/3/SystemAddons/%VERSION%/%BUILD_ID%/%BUILD_TARGET%/%LOCALE%/%CHANNEL%/%OS_VERSION%/%DISTRIBUTION%/%DISTRIBUTION_VERSION%/update.xml

-The path segments surrounded by ``%`` symbols are variable fields that Firefox fills in with information about itself and the environment it's running in:
+The path segments surrounded by ``%`` symbols are variable fields that Datalus fills in with information about itself and the environment it's running in:

 ``VERSION``
-  Firefox version number
+  Datalus version number
 ``BUILD_ID``
   Build ID
 ``BUILD_TARGET``